charmplusplus/charm/doc/ampi/manual.rst

 this category.
 Certain API calls use global variables internally, such as ``strtok`` in the C standard library, and as a result they are also unsafe.
-If such a program is executed without privatization on AMPI, all the AMPI threads that reside in the same process will access the same copy of such variables, which is clearly not the desired semantics.
+If such a program is executed without privatization on AMPI, all the AMPI ranks that reside in the same process will access the same copy of such variables, which is clearly not the desired semantics.
 Note that global variables that are constant or are only written to once during initialization with the same value across all ranks are already thread-safe.

-To ensure AMPI programs execute correctly, it is necessary to make such variables "private" to individual threads.
+To ensure AMPI programs execute correctly, it is necessary to make such variables "private" to individual ranks.
 We provide several options to achieve this with varying degrees of portability and required developer effort.